freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-modern-javascript-methods-by-building-football-team-cards/63e94dae6dcedbad73f2f6ee.md

 # --hints--

-You will need to add all five object properties from the `arr` using object destructuring.
+You should unpack all 5 object properties from objects in `arr` using object destructuring.

 ```js